#WorkInPublishing 2020 | A Career in Marketing

 Your everyday task is to reach readers, so talking to readers is paramount.
 Be it via organic social where you build communities via Book Clubs and commenting on posts and reviews.
 From brainstorming copy-lines like ‘The best thriller ever’ (but better and more creative than that!) and designing assets that stop people in their tracks as they’re scrolling through Twitter at 10 pm.

 Everything is focused on that, and whenever I feel overwhelmed or in need of a good idea that’s what I go back to.
 And it’s the first thing you’ll learn when you enter the marketing world of publishing.

 What’s your favourite part of marketing books?

 The creative side of marketing is also amazing.
-Whereas publicity involves a lot of networking and talking to people, and editorial involves a lot of story work and finesse, marketing is like playing in the ball-pit of a soft play area for work.
+Whereas publicity involves a lot of networking and talking to people, and editorial involves a lot of story work and finesse, marketing is like playing in the ball pit of a soft play area for work.
 The stuff we do is bonkers!
 From stunts where the staff dress up as Handmaids and walk around London with signs about patriarchy.
-To building a room or set in a bookshop, to designing GIFs and animations that have to be shared.
+From building a room or setting up a bookshop, to designing GIFs and animations that have to be shared.
 It’s so much fun.
-I come to work everyday and play basically.
+I come to work every day and play basically.

 How can I get into marketing?

 To summarise everything I’ve said above, get creative and get online to share it.
 I’m very vocal about the fact that my book blog is what got me my first three jobs in publishing (one internship and two jobs).
 The fact that I wanted to get books into readers’ hands in my own time was proof enough that I would make a good marketer for a company – because I’d have more to play with plus the incentive of a paycheque!